 The University is required to check whether the Privacy Commissioner wishes to make a submission in relation to an internal review.
 The University will do this by sending a draft copy of its preliminary determination to the IPC.
-The University must consider any submission made by the Privacy Commissioner with respect to an internal review.

 5.2.3 Internal review outcomes